 Not at all!
 The type of arrangement you choose is flexible to you.
 You might start off offering Shared Days, where someone comes and spends the day with you; or you could offer Short Breaks/respite, where you someone stays with you for 1+ days.
 It's flexible to you.

 The assessment process is put in place to identify an individual’s unique qualities, experiences and any transferable skills that they may have.

 Having a background in care is desirable but no more so than having an understanding of how people’s values and beliefs inform the life they lead and the choices that they make.

 You will get full support from an assessor who will lead you through the process at your own pace whilst giving you the training that you need.

-This is not a formal process and your assessor will ensure that you are relaxed and ready for any questions or discussions.
+Whilst is is a formal process, we work hard to make it easy and your assessor will help ensure that you are relaxed and ready for any questions or discussions.